The French campaigner rebuilding LGBT+ community's trust in police

-ORLEANS, France, June 16 (Reuters) - Christophe Desportes-Guilloux is old enough to remember a time, decades ago, when French police would raid nightclubs and detain people like him for being gay.
+ORLEANS, France (Reuters) - Christophe Desportes-Guilloux is old enough to remember a time, decades ago, when French police would raid nightclubs and detain people like him for being gay.

 Those times have gone but they left a legacy: a deficit of trust between police and France’s LGBT+ community which means that, today, some people are reluctant to go to the police when they are victims of attacks linked to their sexual identity.